-Catalogue Requirements and Time Limits
+Catalog Requirements and Time Limits

-Degree requirements and other university regulations are established by the catalogue current at the time of initial enrollment.
-Students may complete requirements under the catalogue current at that time or any later catalogue during his/her JSU enrollment provided the undergraduate degree is completed within twelve (12) years from initial collegiate enrollment.
-Students not completing the undergraduate degree within twelve (12) years from initial enrollment must update to a more current catalogue as negotiated with the College Dean.
-Students may not combine components of different catalogues.
+Degree requirements and other university regulations are established by the catalog current at the time of initial enrollment.
+Students may complete requirements under the catalog current at that time or any later catalog during his/her JSU enrollment provided the undergraduate degree is completed within twelve (12) years from initial collegiate enrollment.
+Students not completing the undergraduate degree within twelve (12) years from initial enrollment must update to a more current catalog as negotiated with the College Dean.
+Students may not combine components of different catalogs.

-Students tracking toward transfer enrollment may follow the JSU catalogue in effect at the time of initial collegiate enrollment.
-However, students should be advised that the twelve (12) year catalogue entitlement would then start upon initial collegiate enrollment rather than initial enrollment with Jacksonville State University.
+Students tracking toward transfer enrollment may follow the JSU catalog in effect at the time of initial collegiate enrollment.
+However, students should be advised that the twelve (12) year catalog entitlement would then start upon initial collegiate enrollment rather than initial enrollment with Jacksonville State University.